 The Fall of 1988 saw the Jungle hopping with preparations for the September release of Mamou (1010), the Cajun-bred, hard hittin`, swampy rock, slam dance band, that named themselves after their hometown, Mamou, Louisiana.
 Their debut release, entitled Mamou, is an evolutionary blend of Rock & Roll and traditional Cajun like you`ve never heard before.
 1990 saw this legendary LP re-released on MCA Records (10124) along with the band & their music featured in the 1991 film Scorchers (Faye Dunaway and James Earl Jones).

-Now jump ahead to 2012.
-The reunited True Believers, having had so much fun delivering a scorching set at Grulkefest (an event honoring the late Brent Grulke), reform with original members Alejandro Escovedo, Javier Escovedo, Jon Dee Graham, Denny DeGorio, and Rey Washam.
+In 2012 the reunited True Believers, having had so much fun delivering a scorching set at Grulkefest (an event honoring the late Brent Grulke), reform with original members Alejandro Escovedo, Javier Escovedo, Jon Dee Graham, Denny DeGorio, and Rey Washam.
 A studio session in the spring of 2013 produces two singles – Dedication and Gipsy Son.
-Again Jungle heard the call and was honored to put out the tracks as digital downloads and via a five song CD – EP entitled Dedication (1303) that also includes three live KUTX cuts.
+Again Jungle heard the call and was honored to put out the tracks as digital downloads and via a five song CD – EP entitled Dedication (1303) that also includes three live KUTX cuts (Order CD).
 Simultaneously, Jungle released the long out of print two original studio LP’s as a digital download entitled Hard Road.